Creating your alarm in Python can be anything between fun, educating, useful and even liberating.

 - funny videos etc.

-So all you have to do is print it.
+So all you have to do is to execute this code:

 For a more sophisticated code you’d wanna put it in a loop or it will be too short to act as an alarm.
 But once in a loop it actually works surprisingly well.
 Very elegant and creative in my opinion.

-This will create 5 Windows sounds with approximately 1 sec breaks.
+This will create 5 Windows sounds with approximately 1 second breaks.
+Feel free to adjust for loop parameters according to your taste and heaviness of your snooze maybe.

 Now, this is also simply a beep but it’s a more proper and complete method than the print method.
 Using win32api library you can actually make a precision on the frequency of the sound and adjust its length to the milisecond.